aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 Check here first: https://forum.xda-developers.com/moto-e/general/unbrick-hard-bricked-moto-e-t3599214

+Fastboot is three different things with the same name: A protocol for communication between your phone hardware and a computer, software that runs on the phone when in fastboot mode and the executable file on the computer you use to make them talk to each other.
+Not all phones have a fastboot mode that the user can access.
+Because fastboot starts before android and even when android isn't installed you can you it as an alternative of recovery mode in case recovery mode partition is corrupted.

 Prerequsite:

 1. You need to install Riff BOX driver for Blank Flash to work.
 Extract Riff BOX drivers in a folder (you will find both 32bit and 64bit versions).
 Open dseo13b.exe and choose "Sign a System File", follow the program instructions and there you go, the program will ask you to reboot.
 While you reboot press F8 many times until you get a menu, choose "Disable Driver Signature Enforcement" and Windows will boot automatically after that.
 To enable, simply restart your system.